Digitizing the Cosmos - An Introduction to Astroimaging

 this site by Gary Homis gives a great detailed play-by-play description,

-a converted Logitech 9000 and am getting *really* nice results.
-Check out a
+a converted Logitech 9000 and was able to get some *really* nice results.
+Since 2015, I've been using a

 - And remember...the internet is your friend!
 There are a lot of people out there that are very knowledgeable and

 more than willing to help.
 Try out these three yahoo newsgroups: DeepSkyStacker, RegiStax and ISSTracking.
 There are of

 course, many others, but these are specifically applicable to the programs I list above.

 For those who might be interested in attending sessions of the Skylight Astronomical Society, Inc. we have